JuanmaBuilds/JuanmaBuilds/README.md

 - 👋 Hi, I’m Juanma
 - 👀 I’m interested in learning different technologies and building my own products
-- 🌱 I’m currently learning nestJs and Angular
+- 🌱 I’m currently learning nestJs and Angular , Ruby and Rails and Elixir
 - 📫 You can reach me at juanma.francog15@gmail.com

 <!---